calexlee/AsteroidGame/README.md

 # Asteroid_Game
-A space game made using Python
+A Space Game
-First time coding in Python so definitely a WIP
+Made using Python, a slow WIP